Dantevg/Oblock/notes/notes.md

 ### Semi-tuples?
 - Don't like *tuples*; what do you need them for?, less generic because hard-coded data structure
-- Potentially more resource-heavy / wasteful?
+- Immutable -> can be stored on the stack -> more performant?
 - Evaluating semi-tuple still results in content (otherwise can't do `(1+2)*3`)
   - Therefore, these are not normal tuples
   - Cannot compose: `((a, b), (c, d))`  is  `(a, b, c, d)`  is  `a, b, c, d`